Substra/substra/docs/local_install_skaffold.md

 If you wish to comfortably run Substra, it is advised to have:

-- At least 30 Go of free space but **50** would really be better!
+- At least 30 GB of free space but **50** would really be better!
-- **8 Go of RAM** for Kubernetes/Minikube!
-Be warned, 4 Go won't work.
+- **8 GB of RAM** for Kubernetes/Minikube!
+Be warned, 4 GB won't work.

 ### Software requirements